 Here you have high-end retailers, like Saks, Tiffany & Co., and Louis Vuitton.
 If you are in the mood for shopping, then you can spend the rest of the morning exploring the stores but then most likely, this will not be on a budget anymore.

-But wiindow shopping these luxury establishments can be lots of fun, too and though they are many restaurants along the way.
+But window shopping these luxury establishments can be lots of fun, too, and there are many restaurants along the way.

 Free Museums and Concerts